|

 This is the default command: you don’t need to explicitly

-specify this command’s name to use it.
+specify the name of this command to use it.

 This command is backward compatible with the babeltrace(1)